oletizi/mulder/modules/mulder-specs/SPEC-MULDER-SPECS.md

 - [ ] Automatically categorize features as MVP, Phase 1, Phase 2, etc. based on dependencies
 - [ ] Detect and flag advanced features that depend on incomplete core features
 - [ ] Generate phased implementation roadmap starting with MVP
+- [ ] Default to creating spec in project root as SPEC.md (or SPEC-{PROJECT}.md)

 ## Feature 2: Specification Management

-- [ ] List all specifications in a project
+- [ ] List all specifications in a project (auto-discover SPEC*.md files)
-- [ ] Show current active specification
+- [ ] Show current active specification (default to SPEC.md if it exists)
 - [ ] Version specifications (track changes over time)
 - [ ] Link specifications to related workplans
 - [ ] View features by priority phase (MVP, Phase 1, Phase 2, etc.)
 - [ ] Enforce that MVP features are completed before Phase 1 features can be started
 - [ ] Warn when agents attempt to implement non-MVP features before MVP is complete
 - [ ] Reorder feature priorities when dependencies change
+- [ ] Auto-detect which spec file to use based on context (no need to specify path)

 ## Feature 3: Progress Tracking

 - [ ] Mark requirements as pending, in-progress, or completed
+- [ ] Use Claude in non-interactive mode to scan codebase and auto-detect completed features
 - [ ] Track implementation status against specification
 - [ ] Generate compliance reports (what's built vs. what's specified)
 - [ ] Highlight deviations from specification